-As I write this 2018 has come to a close.
+As I write this, 2018 has come to a close.
 The stock market surges and falls on a daily basis because of China, Apple, the Government Shut down.
-Chance are, the issues that keep you up at night as a business or real estate owner have less to do with those issues and more to do with growth, human resources, problems with product or property and process.
+Chance are that the issues that keep you up at night as a business or real estate owner have less to do with those issues and more to do with growth, human resources, problems with product or property and process.

 - Hire Slow and Fire Fast.
 Regardless of what happens in the world, this adage appears to remain true.
 If you’re in love with your potential new business partner, one of the first questions I will ask you is how you will manage the time when your relationship ends.
 This is true also for employees and vendors, so I expect that conversations about qualifying prospects will remain a top issue in 2019.